seth-mc/fullstackopen/README.md

 ```
 git --version
 ```
-2. Create a new file for your GitHub documents.
+2. Create a new file repository.
 3. Copy the filepath by going Edit > click "Alt" and select 'Copy "GitHub" as Filename'.
 4. open Terminal.
 Enter the following:
 ```